 |Type of insurance||Paid by employer||Paid by employee||Total|

-The Social Security Act is used to finance compensation to employees for pregnancy, accidents, illnesses, and physical disabilities occurring outside the workplace.
+The Social Security Act is used to finance compensation to employees for maternity, death, unemployment, accidents, illnesses, and physical disabilities occurring outside the workplace.

 Employees’ contributions are withheld from their wages by employers and are allowed as a tax deduction against employee’s assessable income.
 Employee and employer's contributions are remitted monthly to the appropriate authorities and failure to remit the contributions results in penalties.

 Employers (with one or more employees) and the government are each required to contribute 5 percent of the employee’s wage to the social security fund, subject in each case to a maximum contribution of THB750 (5 percent of THB15,000) per month.